Jennifer Case, Ph.D.

 Ph.D.
 Faculty of Education, Monash University, Australia, 2001

 M.S.
 Chemical Engineering, University of Cape Town, 2009

 Higher Diploma of Education, University of Cape Town, 1991

 M.Ed.
 Science Education, University of Leeds, UK, 1994

-- Higher education research with a special focus on engineering education
+- Sociology of higher education with a special focus on engineering education

 - Student learning and university teaching